 Writing for Change

-This project, led by Elizabeth West, Georgia Rhoades, Mary Anne Maier, Christine Dave, Lisa Redman, and Jill Smith, is in its third year of focused monthly meetings for community women writers.
-In April of 2011, WWP presented its work in a performance of writing, song, and movement, with a second performance in May of 2013, directed by Mary Anne Maier.
-For information about joining the group, email Georgia Rhoades at email@example.com.
+This project, led by Elizabeth West, Georgia Rhoades, Mary Anne Maier, Christine Dave, Lisa Redman, and Jill Smith, is in its fifth year of focused monthly meetings for community women writers.
+Each spring, WWP presents its work in a performance of writing, song, and movement, directed by Mary Anne Maier.
+For information about joining the group, email C.C.
+Hendricks at email@example.com.
 We have explored themes of pilgrimage, healing, and kindness, producing writing for performance and community.

 Leadership, Community Businesses and Non-Profits: